-In the final days of 2022, Congress passed the Secure 2.0 Act which made fundamental changes to how Americans save for and spend money in retirement.
+In the final days of 2022, Congress passed the Secure 2.0 Act which made fundamental changes to American savings for spending money in retirement.

 The reasons for these adjustments are many.
 Candidly, lawmakers have been working towards them for several years due to an aging population that is often struggling with finances.
 Many people live much longer than they expect to thanks to excellent medical resources, yet quite a few of them do not have the monetary support they need after they retire.